 How much does it cost?

-Entrance cost is now £10 for the Portsmouth event.
+Entrance cost for the Portsmouth 2019 event is £15.
+This may need to be revised in future.
 Other hosts will make their own arrangements.
 Online registration will be linked form this site when it is live.

 Why is this event being run?